michaelSkaro/metNet/README.md

 The `-h` flag to understand all available options.

 Additionally, each component of the pipeline can be called individually from the command line.
-For more information read our [wiki](https://github.com/michaelSkaro/metNet/wiki) for a breakdown of each script's role in the pipeleine.

 **Note:** For those seeking to use the docker image to interact with our framework, run the following command to gain access to the shell of the docker image:
 ```